 Medical and other experts in the UK have recommended that CAM familiarization should be offered to conventional medical students.
 Yet, the fact is that not much teaching is being offered.
 A survey was conducted to assess conventional medical students’ knowledge of CAM, perceived training needs in CAM, their view of its role in the National Health Service [NHS] and current teaching given.
 Analysis of data from a questionnaire given to medical students and direct questioning of senior academic medical school staff in Cardiff and Swansea Medical Schools were carried out.
 The participants comprised 78 first-year medical students in the undergraduate entry program in Cardiff and 58 first-year medical students from the graduate entry program in Swansea.

 Senior academic medical school staff were asked about current CAM teaching.
-Results revealed that 32% of undergraduate entry students [UGES] had previous knowledge of CAM as compared with 51% of graduate entry students [GES].
-62% of UGES believed that they should be taught CAM compared with 94% of GES.
-31% of UGES thought that CAM has a role in NHS compared with 50% of GES.
+Results revealed that 32 percent of undergraduate entry students [UGES] had previous knowledge of CAM as compared with 51 percent of graduate entry students [GES].
+62 percent of UGES believed that they should be taught CAM compared with 94 percent of GES.
+31 percent of UGES thought that CAM has a role in NHS compared with 50 percent of GES.
 None of the students had received teaching about CAM and little formal CAM teaching is being currently included in the curricula at each site.
 A majority of medical students in Wales said they would like to receive CAM teaching, while a significant number of students supported a role for CAM in NHS.

 While a number of medical schools in the US are willing, or continuing, to integrate CAM into conventional medical education, the general consensus is that the experience of CAM training has gone beyond the useful objective of acquainting medical students with it.
 The experience at Georgetown University School of Medicine [US] indicates that integrating CAM into the curriculum helps advance several goals of conventional medical education, such as critical analysis of evidence, ability to manage stress, build compassion and empathy, improve treatment outcomes, as well as raise students’ satisfaction and skills to cope with medical education.